BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/banz-2025/overview.md

 ---
-title: "Banz 2025 – Overview"
+title: "Banz 2025 – Machine Learning Workshop"
-description: "Overview of the Banz 2025 course — a modular, hands-on, and discussion-driven introduction to machine learning and its societal impact for interdisciplinary audiences."
+description: "Overview of the Banz 2025 workshop — a modular, hands-on introduction to machine learning and its societal impact for interdisciplinary audiences."
 permalink: /banz-2025/
 ---

-Welcome to the **Machine Learning for Interdisciplinary Audiences** course — a modular, discussion-driven program designed to introduce core machine learning (ML) concepts, practical tools, and societal implications to participants from diverse academic backgrounds.
+Welcome to the **Banz 2025 Machine Learning Workshop**, part of the summer school program of the German Academic Scholarship Foundation.
+This modular, hands-on and discussion-driven workshop introduces core concepts of machine learning (ML), practical tools for data analysis, and the societal impact of AI and ML.
+It is designed for participants from diverse academic backgrounds.

-Whether you’re coming from the natural sciences, social sciences, or the humanities, this course is designed to be accessible, thought-provoking, and hands-on.
+Whether you come from the natural sciences, social sciences, or the humanities, this interdisciplinary workshop is accessible, thought-provoking, and interactive.
+The goal is to make machine learning understandable and relevant, while encouraging reflection on how these technologies shape research and society.

 👉 Jump directly to:
 [Technical Topics](/banz-2025/technical/) | [Societal Topics](/banz-2025/societal/)